₹0Lifetime Free Cards

 HDFC Pixel Play Credit Card

-We'd pitch Pixel Play at digital-first users who live inside the PayZapp app and want a no-fee primary cashback card.
-It suits young professionals in metros who already route bills, Swiggy orders, and the occasional Amazon purchase through UPI and app-based payments.
+We'd pitch Pixel Play at digital-first users who live inside the PayZapp app and want a primary cashback card with a clearable fee floor.
+It suits young professionals in metros who already route bills, Swiggy orders, and Amazon purchases through UPI and app payments.
 Salaried first-jobbers qualify at the ₹3L income bar, and self-employed applicants are welcome too.
-The card's real appeal is the ability to pick two cashback categories (e.g., Amazon and Swiggy, or Flipkart and Zomato) and earn 5% on those, which matches or beats dedicated co-brand cards for most users.
-Heavy offline-cash spenders or lounge-hungry travellers should skip it.
-Anyone uncomfortable with a digital-only card and the PayZapp dependency won't love the experience either.
+The card's real appeal is picking two cashback categories (e.g., Amazon and Swiggy) and earning 5% on those, which matches or beats dedicated co-brand cards for most users.
+Heavy offline-cash spenders who can't clear ₹1L of annual spend should look elsewhere, as should lounge-hungry travellers and anyone uncomfortable with PayZapp.

 Cashback structure is tiered and capped.
 The headline is 5% back on the cardholder's two chosen categories from a menu that includes Amazon, Flipkart, Swiggy, Zomato, Uber, and a few others, subject to a ₹2,000 monthly cashback cap.
 That translates to a maximum ₹40,000 per month of qualifying spend before the cap bites.
 Beyond that, PayZapp and HDFC Smartbuy transactions earn 3% back, and all other spends earn a flat 1%.
 Cashback is posted as CashPoints, HDFC's wallet-credit currency, which convert 1:1 to statement credit or can be spent inside Smartbuy.
 Unlike a direct cashback model, CashPoints need manual redemption, and conversions to statement credit usually trigger a ₹99 handling fee below certain thresholds, so batching redemptions helps.
 A household that runs ₹15,000 a month through their two chosen 5% categories earns ₹750 in direct cashback, hitting ₹9,000 annually.
 That easily beats most paid cashback cards.
 Does the category choice lock-in create friction?
 Yes.
 Switching categories requires a cooldown period and a fresh PayZapp request, so initial picks matter.
 A smart user will watch their three prior months of spend before locking in.
 Categories that clearly suit a metro resident might be Swiggy (for food delivery) and Amazon (for everything else online), while a Bengaluru-based commuter might prefer Uber and Swiggy.
 Notable exclusions: rent payments, EMI conversions, fuel, wallet loads, and gift card purchases are all ineligible for the 5% rate and most of them also miss the 1% base rate.
 That narrows the real coverage of the card.
 UPI spends on the card earn at base 1%, which feels underwhelming given how UPI-heavy Indian wallets now run.
 Education fees and insurance premiums earn only 1% too.
 On the positive side, HDFC has been consistent about category-refresh requests once a user's cooldown completes, and the PayZapp app does show running cap utilisation in real time, which helps plan the month.